Laiteux/Milky/README.md

 # Milky

-Have you always wanted to make your own checkers ?
+Have you always wanted to make your own checkers?

-Milky is there to make your dream come true !
-And also get you some profit for sure.
+Milky is here to make your dream come true!
+(And also net you some profit for sure)

 Milky is the first library allowing you to create a C# checker with only a few lines of code.

 It manages everything such as console, user inputs, loops, output, statistics, requests, captures and much more.

-This is a crazy time gain, and Milky is the library most of the best checkers on the market are using.
+This is a crazy time saver, which is why Milky is the most used library that the best checkers on the market are using.

-What are you waiting for ?
-Come and try it :D
+No more asking people to code checkers for you, now you can do it by yourself!

 ## Purchase